-After a consumer has opted out, a business is prohibited from requesting that the consumer reauthorize the sale of his or her data for "at least 12 months."23 Even after that time, requests to opt-in to the sale of personal information must involve "a two-step opt-in process whereby the consumer shall first, clearly request to opt-in and then second, separately confirm their choice to opt-in."24 If a consumer who has opted-out of the sale of their personal information initiates a transaction or attempts to use a product or service that requires the sale of their personal information, a business may inform the consumer that the transaction, product, or service requires the sale of their personal information and provide instructions on how the consumer can opt-in.
-25 If the consumer then chooses to opt-in, it must follow the two-step process outlined in this paragraph.
-26 was not made by a consumer, called for information exempt from disclosure, or was denied on other grounds.
+After a consumer has opted out, a business is prohibited from requesting that the consumer reauthorize the sale of his or her data for "at least 12 months."
+Even after that time, requests to opt-in to the sale of personal information must involve "a two-step opt-in process whereby the consumer shall first, clearly request to opt-in and then second, separately confirm their choice to opt-in."
+If a consumer who has opted-out of the sale of their personal information initiates a transaction or attempts to use a product or service that requires the sale of their personal information, a business may inform the consumer that the transaction, product, or service requires the sale of their personal information and provide instructions on how the consumer can opt-in.
+If the consumer then chooses to opt-in, it must follow the two-step process outlined in this paragraph.

 The requirement that a business provide a website link with the caption "Do Not Sell My Personal Information" creates an incentive for businesses that can do so to avoid being characterized as selling personal information under the CCPA.
-This link could be off-putting for some consumers-especially if the opt-out right is made available only to Cali-
+This link could be off-putting for some consumers especially if the opt-out right is made available only to Cali-